 Walk around the Altstadt (old town)

 Basel’s old town is absolutely adorable!
 In the morning, there’s a market in Marktplatz, which is beautiful!
-I love the red building (city hall) as a backdrop to the colourful fruits and veggies.
-There’s so much to see in the old town.
+I love the red building (city hall / town hall) as a backdrop to the colourful fruits and veggies.
+The city center is one of my favourite places to just wander in Basel Switzerland.
 Walk up towards the Basel Munster for great views of the Rhine.
 If you’re looking for a cheap place to grab a coffee and pastry, the McDonalds right across from the city hall has a good McCafe with a view.

 Go up to the top of the Basel Munster